Practices for Connection, Collaboration, Rest, and Resilience

 Trauma-Informed Awareness Oriented Connective Bodywork | The Pacific Center for Awareness and Bodywork

-(In progress) BS in Anthropology, with a minor in Indigenous Nations Studies | Portland State University
+Bachelor of Science in Anthropology, with a minor in Indigenous Nations Studies | Portland State University

 Additional Trainings